Western Kentucky vs. UTSA NCAA Football Odds, Plays and Insights | December 3, 2021

 Over/Under Insights

-- Western Kentucky's games this season have gone over 72.5 points four of 11 times.
+- Western Kentucky and its opponents have combined to put up more than 71.5 points in four of 11 games this season.

-- UTSA and its opponents have combined to score more than 72.5 points in one game this season.
+- UTSA's games have gone over 71.5 points in only one opportunity this season.

-- The combined points per game average of the two teams, 80.2, is 7.7 points above Friday's over/under.

-- These two squads combine to surrender 49.2 points per game, 23.3 fewer than this contest's over/under.
+- The two teams combine to score 80.2 points per game, 8.7 more than the total in this contest.

+- The 49.2 combined points per game that these two squads have allowed this season are 22.3 fewer than the 71.5 over/under in this contest.

 Western Kentucky Stats and Trends

+- In Western Kentucky's 12 games this season, it has eight wins against the spread.

-- The Hilltoppers have been favored by 1 point or more seven times this season and are 5-2 ATS in those games.
+- The Hilltoppers have an ATS record of 5-2 in their seven games when favored by 1 point or more so far this season.

-- Western Kentucky has eclipsed the over/under in 63.6% of its opportunities this year (seven times in 11 games with a set point total).
+- Western Kentucky's games this year have hit the over seven times in 11 opportunities (63.6%).

 - This year, the Hilltoppers put up 21.1 more points per game (43.3) than the Roadrunners allow (22.2).

-- When Western Kentucky records more than 22.2 points, it is 8-3 against the spread and 8-4 overall.
+- Western Kentucky is 8-3 against the spread and 8-4 overall in games when it scores more than 22.2 points.

-- Western Kentucky is 8-3 against the spread and 8-4 overall when the team piles up more than 346.0 yards.
+- When Western Kentucky piles up over 346.0 yards, the team is 8-3 against the spread and 8-4 overall.

-- This year, the Hilltoppers have 16 turnovers, seven fewer than the Roadrunners have takeaways (23).
+- The Hilltoppers have 16 giveaways this season, while the Roadrunners have 23 takeaways .

 - Find the latest spread and moneyline odds for Western Kentucky at SISportsbook.